Energy-Efficient and High-Performance Data Transfers with DRL Agents: Introduction

-Compared to our previous work~\cite{jamil-2023-tcp}, which focused solely on tuning TCP stream counts for performance optimization, \texttt{SPARTA} broadens the scope by adopting a multi-parameter DRL framework that simultaneously optimizes concurrency ($cc$) and parallelism ($p$) while incorporating energy efficiency and fairness in the reward function.
-This comprehensive approach ensures that data transfers are not only faster but also more energy efficient and fair in shared network environments.

-The rest of the paper is organized as follows: Section II provides background on the challenges of energy efficiency and fairness in high-performance network data transfers, along with related work.
-Section III details the design and implementation of our proposed reinforcement learning framework.
-Section IV presents extensive experimental evaluations of \texttt{SPARTA}, and Section V concludes the paper with insights and future research directions.
+The remainder of the paper is organized as follows: Section~II provides background and related work on energy-efficient high-performance data transfers.
+Section~III details the design and implementation of the proposed framework.
+Section~IV presents experimental evaluations, and Section~V concludes with insights and future directions.